kdave/btrfs-progs/Documentation/mkfs.btrfs.rst

         advised unless you intend to mount it on a system with the suitable page size.

+        In experimental build the size 2K (2048) is also allowed and needs kernel that also allows that value, then it works in the subpage mode.

 -L|--label <string>
         Specify a label for the filesystem.
 The *string* should be less than 256